 Is diamond fluorescence good or bad?The answer to this question depends on the intensity of the fluorescence and the color grade of the diamond.

-Fluorescence generally improves the appearance of color in diamond.
-As I suggested in my final recommendation above, if you are buying a diamond with an H color or lower, look for a diamond with medium blue fluorescence.
-A fluorescent medium blue diamond can even help counteract any yellowish tint diamonds may have and can make them appear much whiter.
+Generally speaking, strong blue fluorescence can make a diamond appear hazy or oily under normal lighting conditions.
+This can make the diamond appear less transparent and can affect its color grade.
+However, if you're looking at diamonds with an H color grade or lower, medium blue fluorescence can actually help counteract any yellowish tint and make them appear whiter.
 In effect, this will cause the color and appearance of the diamond to have a higher color grade.